 Has another Caravaggio materialized?

 In March 2021, an art dealer in Milan, Giancarlo Ciaroni, was browsing through the catalogue of an auction house in Madrid, Spain.
-One picture caught his attention; it was of a painting of Christ just prior to his crucifixion and was attributed to the 17th century Spanish artist José de Ribera.
+One picture caught his attention; it was a painting of Christ just prior to his crucifixion and was attributed to the 17th-century Spanish artist José de Ribera.
 It had a guide price of €1,500 ($1,700).

 Ciaroni had his doubts and e-mailed his friend Massimo Pulini, a professor at the Bologna Fine Arts Academy.
 Within minutes, Pulini responded: “Damn!
 This is a Caravaggio!
 Where the hell did you find it?”